-The Repsol Group only maintains an active presence in one non-cooperative jurisdiction, Trinidad and Tobago, where its profits are taxed at a rate of 55%.
+The Repsol Group only maintains an active presence in one non-cooperative jurisdiction, Trinidad and Tobago, where realizes its oil and gas production activities and its profits are taxed at a rate of 55%.

-Jurisdiction Entity Description Repsol Exploración Tobago, S.A. (branch in Trinidad and Tobago) Spanish company with a branch in Trinidad and Tobago that carries out E&P activit in the country.
+Jurisdiction Entity Description Repsol Exploración Tobago, S.A. (branch in Trinidad and Tobago) Spanish company with a branch in Trinidad and Tobago that carries out E&P activities in the country.
 Its profits are taxed there at a rate of 55%.
 Trinidad and Tobago Repsol Angostura, Ltd. Inactive and in the process of liquidation.
 Company that provided technical and support services with its local staff to other Group entities in Trinidad and Tobago.
 Its profits were taxed there at a rate of 55%.
-Bermudas Greenstone Assurance, Ltd. Inactive.
-Reinsurance company, which is currently limited to the liquidation of risks assumed in the past (run-off situation).